Retaining RNs: How to boost their morale and reduce turnover

 - Ensure you get complete transparency into each stage of the recruitment and onboarding process.

-- Be clear about the pricing model and the markup fees levied from your facility.
+- Be clear about the pricing model and the markup fees your facility levies.

 - Ensure you get proper support and guidance throughout your collaboration with the staffing agency.

-MedSquirrels provides complete transparency in our pricing by charging only a flat license fee for using our platform, along with the payroll cost of the registered nurses hired through us.
+MedSquirrels also provides complete transparency in our pricing by charging only a flat license fee for using our platform, plus the payroll costs of the registered nurses we hire.